 Our industrial disease solicitors specialise in handling compensation claims for sufferers of vibration white finger and have the knowledge and legal expertise to help you claim the compensation you deserve, if eligible.

 Vibration white finger (VWF), also known as Hand Arm Vibration Syndrome (HAVS) is an industrial injury that affects people who have operated vibrating power tools for an extended period of time.
-If you have sustained vibration white finger at work, our solicitors can help you make a HAVS compensation claim.
+If you have sustained vibration white finger at work, you might able to make a white finger compensation claim.

 Vibration white finger is thought to be caused by prolonged exposure to the vibrations from power tools.
 If a tool is frequently used for a prolonged period of time, these vibrations eventually cause minor injuries to the blood vessels and nerves in fingers.
 The more a person uses vibrating power tools, the more injuries will occur, eventually causing Vibration White finger.